letv1nnn/Computer-Graphics/README.md

   ## Ping Pong Game
   A simple ping pong game where the player competes against an Algorithm by hitting a bouncing ball.
 Points are scored when the opponent misses the ball.
   code: https://github.com/letv1nnn/GAMES/blob/main/PingPongGame.cpp

+  ## iPhone Island Game
+  “iPhone Island Game” is a simple arcade-style game where you control a paddle to bounce a ball upward and hit a floating block to score points.
+  The game ends when the ball falls below the paddle, challenging players to keep it in play and aim for a high score.